 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Austin were higher than average in January and February of 2020.1 That pattern reversed by April following the suspension of eviction proceedings.2
+Eviction filings in Austin were higher than average in January and February of 2020.1 That pattern reversed by April following the suspension of eviction proceedings and filings have remained well below historical averages.2

 Travis County is divided into 64 zip codes.
 In each of those zip codes, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2